-- Developed a tool, built on EMC’s Archer Governance Risk and Compliance platform, to more effectively track supplier performance, communicate required actions, and connect suppliers to targeted resources and information
+- Extended the functionality and use of our tool, built on EMC’s Archer Governance Risk and Compliance platform, to track and convey supplier performance, communicate required actions, and connect suppliers to targeted resources and information

 MONITORING AND ASSESSMENT

 EMC joined the EICC in 2008.
-Since then, we have collaborated with the organization on its common standards, tools, and questionnaires, which we use to monitor our own suppliers.
-In 2014, this collaboration included continued leadership in the EICC, particularly through EMC’s position as lead of the Environmental Sustainability Workgroup.
-EMC was also elected to the EICC Board of Directors for the 2015-2017 term.
+Since then, we have collaborated with the organization on its common standards, tools and questionnaires, which we use to monitor our own suppliers.
+In 2015, this collaboration included continued leadership in the EICC, particularly through EMC’s lead position in the Environmental Sustainability Workgroup and participation in the Conflict-Free Sourcing Initiative.
+EMC also serves on the EICC Board of Directors for the 2015-2017 term.

 Collaborating to Set Standards and Monitor Suppliers